 A very effective way to help treat clogged pores is to use products which contain hydroxy acids.
-The two types of hydroxyl acids found in skin care products are Alpha hyroxy acids (AHAs for short).
+The two types of hydroxy acids found in skin care products are Alpha hydroxy acids (AHAs for short).
 These will include glycolic and lactic acid which will exfoliate away debris and dead skin cells.
-Beta hydroxyl acids (BHAs for short).
-These will include salicylic acid which is lipid soluble and will be absorbed into your clogged pores allowing it to dissolve the clog making it very effective for getting rid of clogged pores.
-Alpha hydroxy acid products are good to use to prevent and help stop reoccurrence of clogged pores due to their ability to regulate the production of oils in your skin along with removing the dead skin cells and debris which clog the pores in the first place.
+Beta hydroxy acids (BHAs for short).
+These will include salicylic acid, which is lipid soluble and will be absorbed into your clogged pores allowing it to dissolve the clog making it very effective for getting rid of clogged pores.
+Alpha hydroxy acid products are good to use to prevent and help stop recurrence of clogged pores due to their ability to regulate the production of oils in your skin along with removing the dead skin cells and debris which clog the pores in the first place.
 Of course a good product designed for getting rid of clogged pores will have both of the acids.

 The commonest type of clogged pores is blackheads.
 Several treatments will be needed to get rid of your blackheads so it is important to persevere and be patient.
 Products which contain salicylic acids will work best here to dissolve the clog but in order for it to be effective it needs to be properly absorbed.
 Exfoliating will allow the salicylic acid to reach the clog.
 By using an AHA product, microdermabrasion treatment or a quality facial scrub prior to using salicylic acid, it will make the product far more effective.